Navaladi2019/DesignPatterns/DesignPrinciples/LSP/ReadMe.md

 - Liskov Substitution principle states that base class should be entirely replaced by derived class and no new exception should be raised by  the subtype.
+- Sub class should extend the capability of the parent and not narrow it down.

 - Since if we implement employee as base class for contact employee then we are violating error so arrangement is made with interface,abstract and implementation.